oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Access Token in Browser History

-An access token may end up in the browser history if a a client or just a web site, which already has a token, deliberately navigates to a page like "provider.com/get_user_profile?access_token=abcdef.".
+An access token may end up in the browser history if a client or just a web site, which already has a token, deliberately navigates to a page like "provider.com/get_user_profile?access_token=abcdef.".
 Actually [@!RFC6750] discourages this practice and asks to transfer